imjoy-team/ImJoy/docs/development.md

  1. The **ImJoy Web App**.
 The app can run alone, and plugins can be developed in JavaScript or in Python by using [pyodide](https://github.com/iodide-project/pyodide).

- 2. Complex computional tasks can be implemented in plugins, which run in the **Plugin Engine**.
+ 2. Complex computational tasks can be implemented in plugins, which run in the **Plugin Engine**.
 The latest release of the plugin engine is available together with installation  instructions on [GitHub](https://github.com/oeway/ImJoy-App/releases).
      The plugin engine will try to upgrade itself from GitHub when it starts.